Last Updated: June 18 2025

 Understanding the Highway Traffic Act Charge For Hitchhiking Including the Applicable Penalties

-When a person is standing or walking along the side of a road with a thumb up seeking a driver who will stop and provide the person with a ride, such conduct is colloquially known as hitchhiking.
-Within Ontario, among other places, hitchhiking is unlawful as doing so creates a significant danger to the person that is hitchhiking.
+A person that is standing or walking along the roadway seeking a driver who will provide a ride is engaging in what is commonly known as, and referred to as,hitchhiking.
+In Ontario, this type of conduct is unlawful as such poses a potential danger including risks that the person hitchhiking may be accidentally struck by a motor vehicle.
 A risk also exists where a driver of a motor vehicle may slow and change lanes suddenly in the effort to pick up the hitchhiker, surprising other drivers, and thereby cause an accident.

 The Law